tux4kids/tuxmath/docs/README.txt

   --------------------
     The following command-line options can be sent to the program.

+     --norepeats      -  Game consists of working through a list of questions -r                 generated based on the selected options (or defaults).
+                         If a comet strikes a city without being shot down by the player, the question is reinserted into the list in a random location.
+If the player answers all questions correctly before the cities are destroyed, he/she wins.
+                         If all cities get destroyed, the game ends in defeat.

+     --answersfirst   -  to ask questions in format: ? + num2 = num3 instead of
+                         default format: num1 + num2 = ?.

+     --answersmiddle  -  to ask questions in format: num1 + ? = num3 instead of
+                         default format: num1 + num2 = ?.

      --fullscreen     -  Run the game in full screen, instead of in a window, -f                 if possible.

       --nosound       -  Do not play any sounds or music.